Production and spectroscopy of cold radioactive molecules: Spectral Data

 \section{Spectral Data}

-As discussed in the main text, RaOH spectra were collected at iterative levels of resolution, from coarse $\Delta \nu\sim$30~GHz survey resolution, followed by $\Delta \nu\sim2.5$ GHz resolution, and ultimately $\Delta\nu\sim$~100~MHz Doppler-limited resolution.
+As discussed in the main text, RaOH fluorescence spectra were collected at iterative levels of resolution, from coarse $\Delta \nu\sim$30~GHz survey resolution, followed by $\Delta \nu\sim2.5$ GHz resolution, and ultimately $\Delta\nu\sim$~100~MHz Doppler-limited resolution.
+Laser amplitude modulation is used to distinguish molecular fluorescence from non-resonant scattered light backgrounds inside the cell.
+Additionally, dual time-multiplexed lasers are used for the high-resolution data acqusition to provide simultaneous fixed-frequency monitoring for production normalization and frequency scanning for spectroscopy, as depicted in Figure \ref{fig:cycle}.
 The $\sim$30~GHz scan data is shown in Fig.~\ref{fig:RaOH_lowres}, while the others are shown in the main text.
 The high resolution lines and fits are shown in Table~\ref{tab:sm-raoxlines}.

-Survey spectroscopy on the RaOD $\tilde{X}^2\Sigma^+_{1/2}-\tilde{C}^2\Sigma^+_{1/2}$ origin band utilized only the $\Delta \nu \sim 2.5$~GHz linewidth pulsed dye laser, as the isotope-shifted band head could be predicted much more precisely given our prior observation of the same transition in RaOH.
-Initial scans covering from 15719 cm$^{-1}$ to 15741 cm$^{-1}$ identified a strong fluorescence signal at $\sim$ 15729 cm$^{-1}$, redshifted from RaOH by $\sim9$ cm$^{-1}$.
-A finer-grained scan around this region is shown in Fig. \ref{fig:RaOD}a.
+Survey spectroscopy on the RaOD $\tilde{C}^2\Sigma^+_{1/2}-\tilde{X}^2\Sigma^+_{1/2}$ origin band utilized only the $\Delta \nu \sim 2.5$~GHz linewidth pulsed dye laser, as the isotope-shifted band head could be predicted much more precisely given our prior observation of the same transition in RaOH.
+Initial scans covering 15719 cm$^{-1}$ to 15741 cm$^{-1}$ identified a strong fluorescence signal at $\sim$ 15729 cm$^{-1}$, redshifted from RaOH by $\sim9$ cm$^{-1}$.
+A finer-grained scan around this region is shown in Fig.~\ref{fig:RaOD}a.
 Following this, a narrow-linewidth laser was used to resolve the low-$N$ lines in high-resolution, identifying a total of 32 spectral features.
 These features were detected and fit using the same methods for RaOH described above and are collected in Table \ref{tab:sm-raoxlines}.
 The extracted $B_0$ and $\gamma$ constants listed in Table \ref{tab:raoh_params} scale as expected for the replacement of H$\rightarrow $D. Because our wavemeter system was not referenced to an absolute frequency standard, a global uncertainty of $\pm 60$ MHz applies to all line centers, limited by the calibration error of the helium-neon reference laser.
 This uncertainty should not affect the relative separation between lines as this dataset was taken over a short period of time.